cjalmeida/gamma-config/docs/internals.md

 ### So what?!

-Every year we write from scratch literally millions of lines of code solving similar but not quite the same problems.
+Every year at BCG Gamma write millions of lines of code solving similar but not quite the same problems.
 Our level of code reuse is very low.
 As a consulting company, we're doomed to work on a multitude of different environments.
 Creating a *one-size-fits-all* framework that can handle even a small subset of scenarios is a